rakhbari/argo-workflow-samples/argo-events.md

 # Argo Events

 ## Install
-We'll use the community maintained Helm to do the Argo Workflows install: https://github.com/argoproj/argo-helm/tree/main/charts/argo-events
+We'll use the community maintained Helm to do the Argo Events install: https://github.com/argoproj/argo-helm/tree/main/charts/argo-events

 Add the chart repo & update it: